THE-MACHINE221/THE-MACHINE221/README.md

 - 👋 Hi, I’m @THE-MACHINE221
-- 👀 I’m interested in DC and AI
+- 👀 I’m interested in DS and AI

 <!---